Signs of Generational Trauma

 Introduction

-Many people sense that some of their emotional struggles or relationship patterns feel larger than their individual life experience alone.
+Many people sense that some of their emotional struggles, relationship difficulties, or life patterns feel larger than their individual life experience alone.

 They may notice recurring themes within the family such as: